-Currency Adjustment Factor - Definition
+Currency Adjustment Factor - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.